openmm/openmm/CONTRIBUTING.md

 ## Building OpenMM

 OpenMM uses [cmake](https://cmake.org/) as our build system and requires quite a number of dependencies.
+Detailed instructions for compiling OpenMM from source are found in the [User Guide](http://docs.openmm.org/latest/userguide/library.html#compiling-openmm-from-source-code).
+The following is a summary of the most important steps.

 ### Installing dependencies

-OpenMM's dependencies are described in detail in [the User Guide](http://docs.openmm.org/latest/userguide/library.html#compiling-openmm-from-source-code).
-The easiest and fastest way to install all required dependencies is to use the [Conda package manager](https://conda.io).

 #### on Linux